Airbus says reducing wing production for three weeks

-PARIS (Reuters) - Airbus SE (AIR.PA) is reducing the production of aircraft wings for three weeks as it slows operations to put in place extra health and safety measures due to the coronavirus pandemic, the planemaker said on Thursday.
+PARIS, March 26 (Reuters) - Airbus SE is reducing the production of aircraft wings for three weeks as it slows operations to put in place extra health and safety measures due to the coronavirus pandemic, the planemaker said on Thursday.

 The move affects wing plants in Broughton, U.K., and Bremen, Germany.